 TOEFL scores are required of all applicants, except those from countries where English is the official language, as evidence of adequate English proficiency.
 The minimum acceptable TOEFL score is 550.

-Arrangements must be made to take the Placement test and interview with a Counselor prior to being accepted for admissions.
+Arrangements must be made to take the placement test and complete a Connect Session prior to being accepted for admissions.

 Step 5: Financial Statement.